Quick Links

 At The Treehouse we:

-• have designed the ARP to give pupils plenty of pleasant space, focused on providing learning that is appropriate, meaningful and purposeful.
+• have designed the SEND Unit to give pupils plenty of pleasant space, focused on providing learning that is appropriate, meaningful and purposeful.

 • have developed the timetable to emphasise the priority of both spontaneous and functional communication.